-A strange series of solar flares proves fatal for inhabitants of the Earth, except for the fortunate few who are somehow immune from the effects.
+A strange series of solar flares proves fatal for inhabitants of the Earth, except for the fortunate few who are somehow immune to the effects.
 Animals go insane and human beings turn to ...

-A strange series of solar flares proves fatal for inhabitants of the Earth, except for the fortunate few who are somehow immune from the effects.
+A strange series of solar flares proves fatal for inhabitants of the Earth, except for the fortunate few who are somehow immune to the effects.
 Animals go insane and human beings turn to white powder, leaving behind only empty clothing.
-A handful of survivors attempt to rebuild their lives on the de-populated Earth.Written by
+A handful of survivors attempt to rebuild their lives on the depopulated Earth.Written by

 Michael White <email@example.com>

 50 of 58 people found this review helpful.

 Was this review helpful to you?